droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>You continue down the winding mountain road, the jagged peaks looming ominously through the fog far above. </p>
 <p>The air grows colder as the road passes through a dark evergreen forest, the thick canopy once more blocking out much of the sky's dim light.
 Here, the road grows narrow, its edges passing above steep, craggy slopes as it winds around a mountain spur.
 The only sounds that follow you are the crunching of fallen leaves and an occasional rustling in the underbrush.</p></div>

-If one of the players passes DC 20 Perception check, add:
+If one of the players passes DC 21 Perception check, add:

 <div class="description"><p>As your footsteps squelch into the old, muddy road, you glimpse a flicker of movement in the underwood: a flash of gray fur, amber eyes, and sharp, white teeth.
 Then, as soon as it appeared, it vanishes, skulking back into the shadows.</p></div>

-The movement belongs to an **[Elite Wolf](https://2e.aonprd.com/Monsters.aspx?ID=3241)**, which swiftly retreats into the woods.
-Its four **[Elite Wolf](https://2e.aonprd.com/Monsters.aspx?ID=3241)** packmates are not far behind, keeping a distance of two hundred feet as they stalk the players through the woods.
+The movement belongs to a **[Wolf scaled to 3rd level](https://2e.aonprd.com/Monsters.aspx?ID=3241)**, which swiftly retreats into the woods.
+Its five **[Wolfs scaled to 3rd level](https://2e.aonprd.com/Monsters.aspx?ID=3241)** packmates are not far behind, keeping a distance of two hundred feet as they stalk the players through the woods.

 If the players continue, read:

 <div class="description"><p>As the road curves around the edge of the mountain, the right-hand cliffs fall away, leaving a sheer drop to a wooded ravine below.
 The road, now barely ten feet wide, bends up ahead, doubling back around this ravine before plunging dramatically and winding around a smaller mountain peak. </p>
 </div>

-If one of the players successfully Searches and passes DC 20 Perception check, add:
+If one of the players successfully Searches and passes DC 21 Perception check, add:

 <div class="description">
 <p>You see three gray-furred shadows dart through the underbrush ahead.
 Two more flicker at the edge of your vision, just behind you.</p>
 </div>

-If one of the players passes DC 25 Perception check, add:
+If one of the players passes DC 26 Perception check, add:

 <div class="description">
 <p>A sixth lurks in the ravine nearly fifty feet below, keeping pace with your movements as it clings to the shadows of the crags.</p>